Abhaykushwah/Nessus_Home_Lab/README.md

 # Vulnerability Assessment Lab using Nessus Essentials
 Vulnerability Management With Nessus

+I set up this lab to get real hands-on experience with vulnerability scanning.
+Reading about it is one thing — actually running scans, looking at the results, and tracing findings back to misconfigurations is a completely different experience.

+The core idea was to run the same target through two scans under different conditions, and see how much the results change.
+Spoiler: they change a lot.

 ## 1. Project Overview

 This project demonstrates a **basic vulnerability assessment** performed on a Windows machine using Nessus.